mohamedirfansh/Ransomware-Groups-Analysis/README.md

 The raw data collected can be found in the `csv_data_raw` folder.
 The cleaned data can be found in the `csv_data_cleaned`.
 We have also compiled all the cleaned csv files into a single file called `ransomware_combined_cleaned_data` also found in the `csv_data_cleaned` folder.

+We also compiled an excel file called `Breakdown of Data Stolen in Industries` to illustrate the type of data stolen in each industry.
+This can also be found in `csv_data_cleaned`.

 Our Tableu Charts are also saved and can be found in the `Tableu Charts.twb` file.

 ## Running the scripts